 III.
 Illustration: The President of Sri Lanka has the legal authority to set free any prisoner of his will.

 C. Humble yourself even as you are seated here listening to God’s word.
 Repent and admit your need for Jesus, a mediator to restore your broken relationship with God.

 3. The paralytic obeyed Jesus’ commandment.

-ii.
-This statement must have sounded too extreme to others, but the paralytic didn’t ask question.
+II.
+This statement must have sounded too extreme to others, but the paralytic didn’t ask a question.

 B. He did his part

 III.
 Finally the paralytic fulfilled his own role.